jjdv/weather5/README.md

 - The regular weather API provides data for tons of cities.
 Very often there are at least a few cities available on the list with the same city name (you don't see it due to cities limited to 4 countries).
 Ideally the app should use the geographic coordinates provided in the city list to display available cities on a map and allow user to choose a city from the map.
 - The app could somehow get the info about sunrise and sunset times for a given day and reflect it in the icon background/tone diplayed for a given time.
 Maybe even decoding the icon code provided by the API (d/n) would suffice.
 - the city list, provided by the regular API, needs some sanity check ;)
+- the code could be further optimized to decrease the size of the app files.
+I mean the icon font file which could be build to include only used icons.
 - the app could be implemented as PWA although it would only improve the convenience to run the app.
 Besides that, this is not a big improvement for the app which needs to fetch the forecast data each time it is used.
 - an UX/UI designers could certainly help to give the app great final touch